This rich and dreamy Cream Cheese Caramel Flan is a cross between creme brulee and cheesecake! Everyone will want to lick their plates clean!

 • This Flan Recipe is a bit unusual.
 Typically you’ll see evaporated milk, sweetened condensed milk, eggs, and vanilla for the custard portion of the recipe.

-• It definitely looks like flan with the glossy coating of caramel sauce, but has that hint of cheesecake texture and flavor due to the cream cheese!
+• It definitely looks like flan with the glossy coating of caramel sauce, but it has that hint of cheesecake texture and flavor due to the cream cheese!

 Slice of Leche Flan on a white plate with raspberry garnish.